Cloudslab/CloudSimSC/README.md

 # Download #

-The downloaded package contains all the source code, examples.
+The downloaded package contains all the source code, examples, with the CloudSimSC package included in the path /modules/cloudsim/src/main/java/org/cloudbus/cloudsim/serverless/

 # References #